geoschem/geos-chem-shared-docs/doc/gcid-why-on-cloud.rst

 Why do we store GEOS-Chem data on the cloud?
 ############################################

-Storing the GEOS-Chem Input Data repository on the AWS cloud offers several advantages:
+Storing the GEOS-Chem Input Data portal on the AWS cloud offers several advantages:

 .. _gcid-why-scal: